nelsonjchen/gargantuan-takeout-rocket/README.md

 * https://news.ycombinator.com/item?id=15989146
 * https://news.ycombinator.com/item?id=28621412

-oh there's just so many. too many.
+and there's many more. oh there's just so many. too many.

 ### Complaints about Takeout being hard to use